resource-watch/slate/source/includes/api/_widget.md

 Additionally, you can use the following filters:

 - `collection`: filters by a [collection](#collections) id.
 Requires being authenticated.
-- `favourite`: if defined, only the widgets set by the user as [favorites](#favorites) will be returned.
+- `favourite`: if any value is defined for this query param, only the widgets set by the user as [favorites](#favorites) will be returned.
 Requires being authenticated.

 Multiple parameters can be combined into a complex `and` logic filter.
 Depending on the type of the field you're filtering by, the following behavior is available: